 Non-value messages can be exchanged through the FedNow network, including request for return messages.
 Timing to report possible fraud to the FedNow network is the next cycle date after the fraud determination is made.

 Each financial institution will maintain their own negative list.
 The Federal Reserve is working on possible information sharing for the future, but only between sending/receiving institutions and the FedNow network.
 A member would have to work with their financial institution to reassess their placement on the negative list.

 Yes, the receiving financial institution will reject the message, indicating to the sending financial institution that fraud controls were the reason for the rejection.

-If you have any questions related to the FedNow services, please contact a corporate account manager by e-mail at email@example.com.
+If you have any questions related to the FedNow Service, or you're interested in learning about connecting to the service through Vizo Financial, please contact a corporate account manager by e-mail at email@example.com.